 Both the AP and IB programs allow you to take a challenging course followed by an exam that you can earn college credit for.
-In some schools, they are even the same course (e.g. AP/IB French, AP/IB Biology).
+In some schools, they're even the same course (e.g. AP/IB French, AP/IB Biology, etc.).

 AP and IB are generally the most challenging courses available to high school students.
-Unless you are able to sign up for local university courses or do advanced independent projects and research, AB and IB are likely the best way for you to begin preparing for college by taking tough courses.
+Unless you're able to sign up for local college courses or do advanced independent projects and research, AB and IB are likely the best (and most convenient) way for you to begin preparing for college.

-Although both programs offer challenging courses for high school students, there are a lot of differences between they do so.
+Although both programs offer challenging courses for high school students, there are a lot of differences in how they do so.

-In contrast, the AP program was designed around advanced classes, and not a diploma.
-(However, the AP has created a competitor to IB in the AP International Diploma, which you can read about here.)
+IB was designed as a diploma program (although, as we discussed above, it is possible to take just a few IB classes for college credit).
+Meanwhile, the AP program was designed around advanced classes—not a diploma.
+(That said, the AP has created a competitor to IB via the AP International Diploma, which you can read about here.)

-IB curriculums are stricter for teachers.
-IB has certain required assignments your teacher has to grade, for example oral presentations, as part of the internal assessment.
-In contrast, AP teachers have a bit more freedom as to how to teach an AP course as long as they are preparing students for the exam.
+IB curricula are stricter for teachers.
+IB has certain required assignments your teacher has to grade, such as oral presentations, as part of the internal assessment.
+In contrast, AP teachers have a bit more freedom in how they may teach an AP course, just so long as they're effectively preparing students for the exam.

-IB Higher Level courses are often considered more difficult than APs, whereas IB Standard Level courses are considered the same or easier than APs.
-Keep in mind that how difficult a class is to pass at your school is very dependent on the teacher and their curriculum.
+IB Higher Level courses are often considered more difficult than APs, whereas IB Standard Level courses are considered the same as or easier than APs.
+Keep in mind that how difficult a class is to pass at your school will vary depending on the teacher and his or her curriculum.

-IB exams are more expensive, as we saw above.
-There is a registration fee plus a fee for each exam.
-For AP exams, you just pay by exam – $91 each.
+IB exams are more expensive than AP tests since there's a registration fee and a fee per exam.
+For AP exams, you just pay for the exam, which is $94.
 Remember that these fees are much lower than college tuition for the same classes!

-However, for both IB and AP, the higher your passing score, the more likely you are to get credit.
-For example, an AP exam score of 5 nearly always earns credit, the same as an IB score of 7.
-Keep this in mind when you're studying!
+However, for both IB and AP, the higher your passing score is, the more likely you are to get credit for college.
+For example, an AP exam score of 5 nearly always earns credit, the same as an IB score of 7 does.
+Don't forget this when you're studying!

-Want to learn more about AP classes?
+You know a lot about IB—but what about AP?
 See our guide to what AP classes are and why you should take them.

 Also studying for the SAT or ACT?
-Figure out which exam YOU will do the best on!
+Figure out which exam you're more likely to do the best on!

 Get a timeline for studying for the SAT/ACT.
-Planning ahead will give you the opportunity to get a higher score.
+Planning ahead will give you the opportunity to get a higher score on test day!